Tom-LV/shooter_game/README.md

   - [ ] When a player dies, he is despawned
   - [ ] Players cannot be revived
   - [ ] If all players die, they are sent back to the main base
+- [ ] Fix issues
+  - [ ] Double door spawn
+  - [X] Interact circle doesn't disappear for others when picked up
+  - [X] Double bolts
+  - [X] After round, you can't start a new one
+  - [ ] collisions for doors with weapons